kinimod23/NMT_Project/README.md

 ----------------------------------------------------------------------------------------------

 ## ToDo
-* glove embeddings are not yet trained on BPE-Units

 * evaluation is missing

-* train a sockeye NMT model with pre-trained glove embeddings on the wmt'17 corpus

 * overcome challenges with other Embeddings to be able to train them on sockeye too

 ----------------------------------------------------------------------------------------
 ## What I have done

-*
+* sockeye NMT model trained with glove embeddings on the wmt'17 corpus

+* glove embeddings trained on BPE-Units

 * successfully run a NMT toy model using sockeye